-When you’re more calm, ask yourself what really made you so angry.
+When you’re calmer, ask yourself what really made you so angry.
 How did you feel threatened?
 This requires some deeper self-inquiry.
-You might say initially you were angry with your spouse because, “He acts like a jerk.”
+You might say initially you were angry with your spouse because “He acts like a jerk.”
 But what is really behind that feeling?

 Use this question template to help you: “When my husband (wife, boss, etc.) says (does) _______, it makes me feel ________.”

 Don’t use the word “angry” or any related word to describe your feelings.
 Dig out the threat behind the anger.
 Maybe it makes you feel diminished, unloved, disrespected, stupid, etc.

 This self-inquiry requires honesty and vulnerability, but it will help you better understand yourself so you can make positive change.